A Night In Jail

 A cell doorway on ‘A’ Wing

-After the brisk walk round Oxford, dinner.
-In the basement of the hotel, as it happens not far from that original cell left unrestored for posterity, a completely different world.
+After the brisk walk around Oxford, dinner.
+In the basement of the hotel, as it happens not far from that original cell left unrestored for posterity (fourth pic from the top), a completely different world.
 A bar and brasserie.
-Being right in the city centre this place was buzzing.
+And this being right in the heart of the city centre, the place was buzzing.
 Cocktails being served, Christmas parties in full swing.
 So often these days, especially in modern hotels, service can be patchy to say the least.
 Not so here.
 The food was excellent and the staff couldn’t have been more helpful.

 I might have to re-offend.